hoangcongtbinh/SpaceInvaders/README.md

 ## 📐 Rules
 - Avoid enemies **reaching the bottom** of the screen or **colliding with your ship**.
 - You have only **three** chances of colliding with a bullet.
 After that, it's game over.
-- Collect power-ups to boost firepower, increase score and keep health bar full.
+- Collect power-ups to boost firepower, increase score, and keep health bar full.
 - The game ends when **all lives are lost**, but you can start over by resetting the game.